simdata: Technical documentation

 The final output of the method is a dataset (a matrix or data.frame depending on the data generating mechanism) which can be used in further analysis steps.

-simulate_data_conditional
+simulate_data_conditional function

 Data can be simulated to conform to specific user-specified